Griner's lawyers tell Russian court she was prescribed medical cannabis | Law-Order

 Griner pled guilty to drug charges which carry a prison sentence of up to ten years after she was detained at a Moscow airport in February carrying vape cartridges with hashish oil.
 The Women's National Basketball Association (WNBA) star appeared in court wearing a Nirvana t-shirt on Friday for the fourth hearing in the trial.
 She has said she did not intend to break the law, and U.S. President Joe Biden has said the United States is doing everything it can to secure her release.

 The Kremlin has downplayed the idea of a prisoner exchange, saying it is premature to discuss the possibility of swapping Griner, a two-time Olympic gold medallist, for a Russian imprisoned in the United States.
-Griner's defense team submitted documents on Friday to support her case that she did not intend to bring drugs into Russia illegally in the hopes of securing a more lenient sentence.
-In them, they said Griner suffered from chronic pain and that she had a permit issued in the state of Arizona for the use of medical cannabis.
+Griner's defense team submitted documents on Friday arguing she "inadvertently" brought the vape cartridges into Russia and had a permit issued in the state of Arizona for the use of medical cannabis.

+"The defense today provided written evidence, including character materials, medical documents and tax returns," Griner's lawyer, Maria Blagovolina, a partner at Rybalkin, Gortsunyan, Dyakin and Partners, told Reuters.
+"Among the medical documents is a doctor's note for the substance that Brittney Griner inadvertently left among her belongings when crossing the border," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)